 In 2020, IDP worked to design a ramp for safer and easier loading and unloading of cargo at polar field sites.
 IDP consulted with Kenn Borek Air Ltd. to ensure the design would meet flight crew requirements and be easily adapted to Twin Otter and Basler aircraft.
 The ramp was assembled in early 2021 in Madison and preliminary load testing was conducted.
-The ramp was first deployed to the field for testing with the Tunu project in NE Greenland in spring 2022.
+The ramp was first deployed to the field for testing with the Tunu project in NE Greenland in spring 2022 and was again used at Allan Hills during the 2022-